Glebe Island Bridge: First bridge

 The first Glebe Island Bridge was a private toll-bridge completed in 1862 and was a timber beam viaduct with a small, one arm, hand-cranked swing-span tucked into the Pyrmont shore.
-After 30 years, this bridge was in need of extensive repairs and the Colonial Government purchased the structure and the Public Works Department (PWD) began planning a replacement bridge.
-Work on the new Pyrmont Bridge and the bridge across Black Wattle Swamp shortened the travel distance to the inner west suburbs making it easier for produce to be conveyed to the city.
+Constructed out of Tasmanian blackbutt (a common name at the time for a variety of Eucalyptus species), it was often referred to as Blackbutt Bridge.
+The first bridge was part of a series of bridges including the first Pyrmont Bridge and the bridge across Black Wattle Swamp (since filled in and now Wentworth Park, which shortened the travel distance to the inner west suburbs making it easier for produce to be conveyed to the city.
 A previously un-used part of Johnstons Bay was promoted as the site for a larger abattoir than the others previously used around the closer areas of high water.
-The new abattoir, to be opened in January 1860, was provided a punt system to cross the short distance to Pyrmont.
+The new abattoir, to be opened in January 1860, was provided a punt system to cross the short distance to Pyrmont until the opening of the bridge two years later.
 Work commenced on the first Glebe Island bridge in 1860; and the first bridge opened for traffic in 1861.

+After 30 years, this bridge was in need of extensive repairs and the Colonial Government purchased the structure and the Public Works Department (PWD) began planning a replacement bridge.